nanocosmos/demo/README.md

         - 5208: Metrics configuration error.
 No credentials passed.
     - this codes will also be passed as property 'code' in the reject error object
     - see https://demo.nanocosmos.de/nanoplayer/docs/nanoplayer/NanoPlayer.html#toc21__anchor
+- fire 'onWarning' if a config property is not valid or from wrong type
 - added a new metrics api
     - enables event logging and data aggregation
     - configurable via the new 'config.metrics' object, see https://demo.nanocosmos.de/nanoplayer/docs/nanoplayer/NanoPlayer.html#toc20__anchor